Key takeaways:

 A vulnerability in cybersecurity is a weakness in software, hardware, or system settings that attackers can exploit to gain unauthorized access, steal data, or disrupt operations.

-The four main types are technical vulnerabilities (such as unpatched software), application vulnerabilities (like SQL injection), configuration vulnerabilities (misconfigured servers or permissions), and human vulnerabilities (weak passwords or phishing errors).
+The four main types are technical vulnerabilities (such as unpatched software), application vulnerabilities (such as SQL injection), configuration vulnerabilities (such as misconfigured servers or permissions), and human vulnerabilities (such as weak passwords or phishing).

 An example is outdated software with a known flaw.
 If it is not patched, attackers can exploit the weakness to access systems, breach data, or execute malicious code.